 - 75. General temporary assistance is required to provide the flexibility and scalability necessary to meet the periodic surges in translation, transcription and interpretation requirements associated with the investigative and prosecutorial activities of the Office that cannot be satisfied with regular recruitments.
 Provision is made for five P-3 translators to support the situations in the Democratic Republic of the Congo and Sudan. - 76.
 With a projected 200-300 hours of recorded suspect interviews per situation (based on experience with the Uganda situation to date) seven GS-OL transcribers are requested for each situation in order to provide the non-working language transcripts.
-A further two GS-OL transcribers are requested to support the ethnic-language transcription of some 220 hours of audiovisual evidence pertinent to the Ugandan situation. - 77.
+A further two GS-OL transcribers are requested to support the ethnic-language transcription of some 220 hours of audio-visual evidence pertinent to the Ugandan situation. - 77.
 A total of 8, 20 and 32 GS-OL interpreter work months are requested to provide the necessary interpretation support for the investigation teams in the field for Uganda, DRC and Sudan respectively.
-These projections are based on the number and scale of the missions planned and the linguistic challenges anticipated in DRC and Sudan.
+These projections are based on the number and scale of the missions planned and the linguistic challenges anticipated in DRC and Sudan. - (ii) Proposed new non-staff requirements the Senior Administrative Manager and/or Unit Heads to attend key meetings and conferences.

 78. The equivalent of five missions in Europe and two missions outside Europe are foreseen for the Senior Administrative Manager.
-Four missions in Europe are foreseen for the Senior Administrative Manager and/or Unit Heads to attend key meetings and conferences.
+Four missions in Europe are foreseen for